ardanlabs/gotraining/topics/go/README.md

 _"Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
 And to make matters worse: complexity sells better." - Edsger W. Dijkstra_

 _"Everything should be made as simple as possible, but not simpler." - Albert Einstein_

+_"You wake up and say, I will be productive, not simple, today." - Dave Cheney_

 **Encapsulation**